 Winning A, Merandi J, Rausch J, et al.

-(Dec 2021) The aim of the study was to validate a revised version of the Second Victim Experience and Support Tool (SVEST-R), which was developed to measure the impact of medical errors and adverse patient events on providers and can help organizations evaluate the effectiveness of support resources.
+(Dec 2021) This study validated a revised version of the Second Victim Experience and Support Tool (SVEST-R), which was developed to measure the impact of medical errors and adverse events on providers and can help organizations evaluate the effectiveness of support resources.
 An SVEST-R was completed by 316 health care providers from seven neonatal intensive care units affiliated with a large, pediatric hospital.
-Researchers concluded that the SVEST-R is a valid measure.
-Additionally, the SVEST-R now includes positive outcomes (i.e., resilience) that may result from the second victim experience.
 Read more

 Programming and implementation • Second victim